Last updated on June 18th, 2019

 If the officer finds marijuana during this limited search, it may not be admissible in court.

-To do more than a pat-down, or to search your vehicle or home, the officer must have any one of the following: “probable cause,” a search warrant, or your consent.
+To do more than a pat-down, or to search your vehicle or home, the officer must have either “probable cause,” a search warrant, or your consent.

 “Probable cause” refers to sufficient evidence that a crime has been committed.
 This might be the corroborated testimony of another witness, the officer’s sight or smell of the marijuana, or the reaction of a drug-sniffing dog.